-This device has a built-in 2-1 PRBS function.
+These devices have a built-in 27-1 PRBS function.
 When the PRBSEN control bit is set high, the PRBS test is enabled.
 A PRBS is generated and fed into the 10-bit parallel transmitter input bus.
 Data from the normal parallel input source is ignored during PRBS test mode.
 The PRBS pattern is then fed through the transmit circuitry as if it were normal data and sent out to the transmitter.
-The output can be sent to a bit error rate tester (BERT) or to the receiver of another TLK1201AI.
-Since the PRBS is not really random and is really a predetermined sequence of 1s and 0s, the data can be captured and checked for errors by a BERT.
-This device also has a built-in BERT function on the receiver side that is enabled by PRBSEN.
+The output can be sent to a (BERT) bit error rate tester or to the receiver of another TLK2201 or TLK2201I.
+Since the PRBS is not really random and is really a predetermined sequence of ones and zeros, the data can be captured and checked for errors by a BERT.
+These devices also have a built-in BERT function on the receiver side that is enabled by PRBSEN.
 It can receive a PRBS pattern and check for errors, and then reports the errors by forcing the SYNC/PASS terminal low.
 When PRBS is enabled, RBCMODE is ignored.
 MODESEL must be low for the PRBS verifier to function correctly.
+The device operates in TBI mode with a full-rate clock on RBC0.
 The PRBS testing supports two modes (normal and latched), which are controlled by the SYNCEN input.
 When SYNCEN is low, the result of the PRBS bit error rate test is passed to the SYNC/PASS terminal.
-When SYNCEN is high the result of the PRBS verification is latched on the SYNC/PASS output (that is, a single failure forces SYNC/PASS to remain low).
+When SYNCEN is high the result of the PRBS verification is latched on the SYNC/PASS output (i.e., a single failure forces SYNC/PASS to remain low).